gidson5/galleryapp/README.md

 `npm start`

-## 11. Create the payment component:
+## 11. Create the Payment Component

 Let's develop the Payment component now that the required helper functions have been built.
 Users will be able to enter the payment amount and start the payment process using this component.